WincerChan/Tiny-HTTP/README.rst

 ===============
 Introduction
 ==============
-A socket-based static HTTP server, Support for asynchronous.
+A socket-based static HTTP server, Support for asynchronous.(Does not support python2)

 Install
 ==============